Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/philadelphia-usa/index.md

 <!--  Identify at least one financing scheme being used in this project or plan.
 About 100 words is probably a good length for this. -->

 **Multiple Funding Sources**.
 Through the Digital Literacy Alliance, the city was able to seed funds and was philanthropically funded through grants.
-Although most of the funding still comes from donations made to the Digital Literacy Alliance, the city also contributed 2 million of it's CARE's act dollars to the plan and some of the educational partners contributed as well.
+Although most of the funding still comes from donations made to the Digital Literacy Alliance, the city also contributed $2 million of its CARE's act dollars to the plan and some of the educational partners contributed as well.
 The plan should be included in the city's operating budget but council has to vote.
 Although the Digital Literacy Alliance has a good relationship with its philanthropic partners, the programs proposed in the plan need to demostrate their value so it can be sustained and moved forward.
 They also need to keep an eye on the money coming from the bipartisan infrastructure law.
 This will be billions of dollars dedicated to broadband and digital equity.

 ## Outcomes
 <!-- Identify 3-5 (anticipated) outcomes.
 What will/has the project achieved?
 Thes should not be the same or repeated from elsewhere.
 Use this space to emphasize something different.
 About 50 words per is minimum, but these can be as long as you want/need. -->

 **PHLConnectEd**.
 Established in mid-2020, PHLConnectEd benefited from a $17 million investment in the program and collaboration among philanthropic partners, private businesses, and educational institutions such as the School District of Philadelphia.
-As a result, the city successfully provided free internet connections to 23,100 pre K-12 students and households.
+As a result, the city successfully provided free internet connections to 23,100 pre-K-12 students and households.
 This shows an increase of 4,100 connections compared to the reported 19,000 connections in the fall of 2021.
-Multi-lingual digital skill classes also began spring of 2023, and pre K-12 parents can choose to take classes at any of the anchor institutions - Temple University, Drexel, Congreso etc.
+Multi-lingual digital skill classes also began spring of 2023, and pre-K-12 parents can choose to take classes at any of the anchor institutions - Temple University, Drexel, Congreso etc.

 **Device Distribution**.
-The city recieved a federal grant from the emergency connectivity fund to provide free tablets to residents across Philadelphia (of all ages) and was a sucesssful distribution effort.
-The city also just launched a partnership with PCs for People, an organization that is being funded to provide recycled and refurbised devices to Philadelphians at an afforable price.
+The city received a federal grant from the emergency connectivity fund to provide free tablets to residents across Philadelphia (of all ages) and was a sucessful distribution effort.
+The city also just launched a partnership with PCs for People, an organization that is being funded to provide recycled and refurbished devices to Philadelphians at an affordable price.

 **Digital Equity Team**.
 The city recently hired two full time employees that will focus their work solely on digital equity.
 They have also hired someone that will split their time between the digital equity team and the smart cities team.
 What they have found is that lack of broadband connectivity in Philadelphia is an issue for both the smart cities team and the digital equity team, many of the things the smart cities team wants to implement cannot be done without robust broadband connectivity.